-After you have SNAP administrative data, you can begin to explore who the program is serving and who could be served.
-For example, you could look at the average age and presence of children in the household of work registrants who are not participating in SNAP E&T compared to those who are participating to determine if there are large differences.
+After you have SNAP administrative data, you can begin to explore whom the program is serving and those who could be served.
+For example, you could look at the average age and gender of work registrants who are not participating in SNAP E&T compared to those who are participating to determine if there are large differences.
 If, for instance, your program targets ABAWDs but you find your program is mostly serving women with children, this difference may reflect a gap in your program design.
-This does not mean there is anything wrong with the program serving this group, but you may want to explore why ABAWDs are not taking advantage of your program services.
+This does not mean there is anything wrong with the program serving this group-but you may want to explore why

+ABAWDs are not taking advantage of your program services.